-It might be possible to eliminate the failures of the first three cases by refining the algorithm, e.g. by tuning the weighting factors better or by going to higher polynomials, but Case 4 is more fundamental and requires to reconsider the objective function itself.
+It might be possible to eliminate the failures of the first three cases by refining the algorithm, for example, by tuning the weighting factors better or by going to higher polynomials, but case 4 is more fundamental and requires reconsidering the objective function itself.
 In this latter case, the signals extracted by ISFA appear to be both slower and more mutually independent than the original sources.
-However, scatter plots of the estimated sources reveal that they are not statistically independent at all, but often one is largely a function of the other, see Figures 3 and 4.
-Thus the ICA part of the objective function is not strong enough to assure statistical independence of the estimated sources.
-The cross-correlation functions shown in Figure 5 indicate that this problem is not due to the specific choice of the time delays, because the time-delayed cross-correlations of the estimated sources (mean \pm std = 0 \pm 0.0028) are overall smaller than the ones of the original sources (0 \pm 0.0066).
-Even using different or more time delays, such dataset would have been processed incorrectly.
-We conclude that any measure of independence based on time-delayed correlations would be insufficient in our context.
+However, scatter plots of the estimated sources reveal that they are not statistically independent at all, but often one is largely a function of the other (see Figures 3 and 4).
+Thus, the ICA part of the objective function is not strong enough to ensure statistical independence of the estimated sources.
+The cross-correlation functions shown in